joshbrew/3D_Fractals_Gamma_Stepping/README.md

 Point cloud fractal renders while using a gamma scale factor each iteration to produce each layer with multiplied real and imaginary coordinates.
 Workers + ThreeJS, not the most efficient but it works pretty well!

 You can play around with nearly 50 different fractals.
+You can spend hours and hours finding different things.

 ### [Try me](https://codepen.io/mootytootyfrooty/pen/dPoZqpa)